yhli-ml/yhli-ml/README.md

 # Yuhang Li

-My current research interests includes but not are limited to weakly-supervised learning, long-tailed learning, and trustworthy machine learning.
+My current research interests include but not are limited to weakly-supervised learning, long-tailed learning, and trustworthy machine learning.

 Fun Fact: I can solve a Rubik's cube in under 1 minutes!